 Raleigh Paralegal Schools

-- Meredith College offers aspiring paralegals in Raleigh the opportunity to explore one of three available focused concentrations, depending on areas of interest.
-The school, located about four miles from downtown, offers a certificate program in the field.
+- Meredith College offers aspiring paralegals in Raleigh the opportunity to explore one of three available focused concentrations.
+The school, located downtown, offers a certificate program in the field.

 Find schools that offer these popular programs